retrobox/docs/content/en/manual-installation-recalbox.md

 ##  Materials :

-* A computer connect to Internet
+* A computer connected to Internet

 * The RetroBox